How Well Do You Love Your Enemies?

 As you watch this clip, study each of the characters carefully and make a list of all the emotions they seem to be feeling.
 For example, imagine how you would have felt if you were one of the Allied POW’s.
 If you saw enemies who had brutally tortured and killed your comrades now suffering from their own injuries, would you have felt pity, cold indifference, spiteful pleasure … or compassion?

-More importantly, seek to discern what it is that causes Gordon to put aside his natural hatred for his enemies and go to their aid. (click here for the video.)
+More importantly, seek to discern what it is that causes Gordon to put aside his natural hatred for his enemies and go to their aid.
+(If a video does not appear below, click here).

 Debrief